Compressed audio optical disc

-A compressed audio optical disc, MP3 CD, or MP3 CD-ROM or MP3 DVD is an optical disc (usually a CD-R, CD-RW, DVD-R or DVD-RW) that contains digital audio in the MP3 file format.
+A compressed audio optical disc, MP3 CD, or MP3 CD-ROM or MP3 DVD is an optical disc (usually a CD-R, CD-RW, DVD-R or DVD-RW) that contains digital audio in the form of lossy audio coding formats, most commonly the MP3 format.
 Discs are written in the "Yellow Book" standard data format (used for CD-ROMs and DVD-ROMs), as opposed to the Red Book standard audio format (used for CD-DA audio CDs).

 Description

-Compressed to audio files are supported by many modern CD players as well as DVD players.
-Disc players are capable of playing compressed formats, such as MP3, the most commonly used format, as well as Ogg Vorbis, the proprietary Windows Media Audio and ATRAC.
+Compressed audio files are supported by many modern CD players as well as DVD players.
+Disc players are capable of playing compressed formats, such as MP3, the most commonly used format, as well as Ogg Vorbis, the proprietary Windows Media Audio, and ATRAC.

 Because of audio data compression, optical discs do not have to spin all of the time, potentially saving battery power; however, decompressing the audio takes more processor time.
 The audio is buffered in random-access memory, which also provides protection against skipping.

 The number of files that a disc can hold depends on how the audio files are encoded and the length of the audio.
 A standard audio CD (74 minutes) can hold about 18 audio programs, a 650-MB data CD (equivalent to 74-minute audio CD) containing mid-quality (160-kb/s) audio files can hold approximately 9.5 hours of audio or about 138 audio tracks.

 ID3 tags stored in compressed audio files can be displayed by some players, and some players can search for audio files within directories on a compressed audio optical disc.

 There is no official standard for how audio files on a compressed audio optical CD are stored on discs.
 As such, the format expected by different players varies.
-This sometimes leads to incompatibilities and difficulty in playing discs, often because of filename length limits, sub-directory limits, number of files limits, and special character bugs.
+This sometimes leads to incompatibilities and difficulty in playing discs, often because of filename length limits, sub-directory limits, number-of-files limits, and special-character bugs.
 Sometimes, pressed CDs containing MP3s can be used, since some CD-ROM video games can act as an "MP3 CD" for some users.
-Some older classic CD-ROM games tend to use WAV files since WAV files were the biggest audio format throughout the 90s, in which WAV files on optical discs are also compatible with CD players which have Yellow Book CD-ROM support.
+Some older classic CD-ROM games tend to use WAV files since WAV files were the biggest audio format throughout the 1990s, and WAV files on optical discs are also compatible with CD players which have Yellow Book CD-ROM support.

 Use in audiobooks

-This technology is most commonly used in audiobooks new on CD since 2000 or so.
-Especially since unabridged audiobooks can run into many hours length.
+This technology is most commonly used in audiobooks new on CD since 2000 or so, especially since unabridged audiobooks can run many hours in length.
 CEA/APA has published the following standards on audiobooks.